achaseshelton/ticTacToe/pseudocode.md

     - Checks to see if there is a tie.
         - If turn is equal to 8 and no win condition has been met tells the players that is a tie.
     - Else continue with the game.
-4. Turn - View
+4. generateBoard - View
-    - Takes the turn data and displays whose turn it is.
-    - If turn is even view shows that its player 1's turn.
-    - If odd view shows its player 2's turn.
+    - Renders the board using the generateHTML function.
 5. generateHTML - View
-    - Renders the board for the game.
-1 row with 9 col-4.
+    - Function to render HTML elements using javascript.
 6. updateView - View
     - Used by the controller.
     - takes the marker and tile parameter and updates the html to put the correct mark in the correct tile.